shreeve/encode_m/README.md

 [![Gem Version](https://badge.fury.io/rb/encode_m.svg)](https://badge.fury.io/rb/encode_m)
 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

+**🎉 Version 3.0: Complete M language subscript encoding - numbers, strings, and composite keys!**

-Bringing the power of M language (MUMPS) numeric encoding to Ruby.
+Bringing the power of M language (MUMPS) subscript encoding to Ruby.
+Build hierarchical database keys like `M("users", 42, "email")` with perfect sort order.
 Based on YottaDB/GT.M's 40-year production-tested algorithm.

 ## Why You Should Use EncodeM

+**Version 3.0 brings complete M language subscript support!** Not just numbers anymore - now you can encode strings and build powerful composite keys for hierarchical data structures.

-If you're building anything that stores numbers in a database or key-value store, EncodeM is a game-changer.
-The magic is simple but powerful: when you encode numbers with EncodeM, the resulting byte strings maintain numeric sort order.
-This means your database can compare and sort numbers **without ever decoding them** - just pure byte comparison like strcmp().
-Imagine your B-tree indexes comparing numbers 3x faster because they never deserialize, or range queries that just compare raw bytes.
-This is the secret sauce that's been powering Epic (used by 70% of US hospitals) and other M language systems for 40 years.
+If you're building anything that stores data in a database or key-value store, EncodeM is a game-changer.
+The magic is simple but powerful: when you encode values with EncodeM, the resulting byte strings maintain perfect sort order.
+This means your database can compare and sort **without ever decoding** - just pure byte comparison like strcmp().

-Beyond the sorting superpower, EncodeM is surprisingly memory efficient.
-Small numbers (1-99) take just 2 bytes compared to 8 for a Float, and common values stay compact at 2-6 bytes.
-You get 18 digits of precision - more than Float but without BigDecimal's overhead.
-The encoding handles positive, negative, and zero correctly, maintaining perfect sort order across the entire numeric range.
+### What's New in v3.0:
+- **String encoding**: Strings sort correctly after all numbers
+- **Composite keys**: Build hierarchical keys like `M("users", 42, "profile", "email")`
+- **Full M compatibility**: Generate YottaDB/GT.M compatible subscripts
+- **Mixed types**: Combine numbers, strings, and more in a single key

+Imagine building a user database where `M("users", userId, "posts", postId)` creates perfectly sortable hierarchical keys.
+Or time-series data with `M(2025, 1, 15, sensorId, "temperature")`.
+The encoding ensures all components sort correctly - numbers before strings, maintaining hierarchical order.

-The best part?
-It's production-tested technology.
-This isn't some experimental algorithm - it's literally the same encoding that's been processing medical records and financial transactions since the 1980s in YottaDB/GT.M systems.
-If you're building a system where you need sortable numeric keys (think time-series data, financial ledgers, or any ordered numeric index), EncodeM gives you the performance of byte-level operations with the correctness of proper numeric comparison.
-Drop it in, encode your numbers, and watch your database operations get faster.
+This is production-tested technology - literally the same encoding that's been processing medical records and financial transactions since the 1980s in YottaDB/GT.M systems.
+Epic (70% of US hospitals) and VistA use this exact algorithm for their global arrays.
+Drop it in, encode your data, and watch your database operations get faster.

 ## About the M Language Heritage